Merricx/zksnake/README.md

 **This library is intended to be used as proof of concept, prototyping, and educational purpose only.
 It is NOT fully tested and NOT production-ready library!**
 <!-- prettier-ignore-end -->

 That being said, this library aims to be as correct as possible to standard practice in the real-world implementation.
-If you find vulnerability, incorrectness, or something to improve from this project, feel free to raise it via [Github Issues](https://github.com/Merricx/zksnake/issues) or privately.
+If you find security vulnerability, incorrectness, or something to improve from this project, feel free to raise it via [Github Issues](https://github.com/Merricx/zksnake/issues) or privately.

 ## Proving schemes and curves